princetonvisualai/geode_dataset/README.md

-# Code for the paper Beyond web-scraping: Crowd-sourcing a geodiverse dataset
+# Code for the paper GeoDE: a Geographically Diverse Evaluation Dataset for Object Recognition

 Citation: